gidago/Getting-and-Cleaning-Data/SampleCB.md

 ###Cleaning of the data
 Short, high-level description of what the cleaning script does. [link to the readme document that describes the code in greater detail]()

-##Description of the variables in the tiny_data.txt file
+##Description of the variables in the tidyData.txt file
-General description of the file including:

 - Dimensions of the dataset: 180 obs. of  81 variables
-- Summary of the data
 - Variables present in the dataset

  [1] "activity"
  [2] "subjectID"
  [3] "timeBodyAccMean_X"